 There used to be several of these in the

 system, but this is now the only remaining one.
 All the rest use the

 30-watts to a Motorola four-can bandpass type duplexer,

 sharing the feedline and dual-band antenna with the VHF station

 through a diplexer. the UHF repeater uses an NHRC4-M2 controller.

-The two stations have independent power supplies and link systems.
+The two repeaters have independent power supplies and link systems.